kaiwk/leetcode.el/README.md

 - Vanilla Emacs: `package-install` it from melpa directly
 - [Spacemacs](https://github.com/syl20bnr/spacemacs): [leetcode-emacs-layer](https://github.com/anmoljagetia/leetcode-emacs-layer)

 LeetCode do not allow third party login, one workaround is restore LeetCode session from local Chrome cookies.
-To do this, you need to install a Python3 package called [my\_cookies](https://github.com/kaiwk/my_cookies): `pip3 install my_cookies`
+By default, this package will install a Python3 package called [my\_cookies](https://github.com/kaiwk/my_cookies), or you can install it manually: `pip3 install my_cookies`.

 ## Manually